Commonwealth Chess Championship: London 1989

 In 1989 the championship was won by Ian Rogers (Australia).
 It was awarded to the highest eligible player(s) in the 13th Lloyds Bank Masters, played at the Cumberland Hotel, Marble Arch, London, August 1989.
 Ian Rogers scored 8/10, behind the ineligible Zurab Azmaiparashvili (Georgia) on 8½.

 Calcutta 1996

 Mithrakanth of India won with 7.5/10.
 Gokhale, Sriram, Praven Thipsay and McNab tied for second place on 7.0.
 Seventeen-year-old S. Vijaylakshmi won the women's title and earned an IM norm.

 Bikaner 1999

 Grandmaster Alexander Baburin of Ireland remained undefeated throughout with 8.5/10 but since Ireland is outside the Commonwealth federation the title went to Atanu Lahiri.

 Sangli 2000

 The championship with 72 players was played as an 11-round Swiss event.
-Four players ended with 8.5/11: Max Sorokin, Krishnan Sasikiran, Evegeny Vladimirov and Aleksander Fominih.
+Four players ended with 8.5/11: Max Sorokin, Krishnan Sasikiran, Evgeny Vladimirov and Alexander Fominyh.
 Sorokin won the championship on tie-break points but the title went to Krishnan Sasikiran.